Wall of rock falls on boaters on Brazilian lake, killing 6

 Officials suggested the wall coming loose could have been related to heavy rains recently that caused flooding in the state and forced almost 17,000 people out of their homes.

-Earlier last year, the concern was a lack of rain as Brazil experienced the worst drought in 91 years, which forced officials to divert the water flow from the Furnas Lake dam.
+Earlier last year, the concern was a lack of rain as Brazil experienced the worst drought in 91 years, which forced officials to reduce the water flow from the Furnas Lake dam.

 The Brazilian navy, which also helped in the rescue, said it would investigate the causes of the accident.